Home Blog Page 789

 Every Friday during swimming season, we post a weekly report of the results of water quality testing at beaches in the Kawarthas and update it throughout the week.

-As of July 14, 2018, the following beaches have been posted as unsafe for swimming:
+As of August 25, 2018, the following beach has been posted as unsafe for swimming:

 Here are the complete results of water quality testing at beaches in Peterborough, the City of Kawartha Lakes, Haliburton County, and Northumberland County.